 ATM manufacturers, suppliers and integrators, to put it simply, are having a tough time surviving.
-Or, at least, would have been… if NCR hadn’t accomplished a stunning transformation from an ATM and kiosk manufacturing company into an omnichannel banking solution provider.
+Or, at least, would have been… if NCR hadn’t accomplished a stunning transformation.
+The company went from being an ATM and kiosk manufacturing company into an omnichannel banking solution provider.

-In this post, I simply want to share the history and timeline of NCR’s customer-centric business transformation, which is now being used as a roadmap by the entire ATM sector and the rest of the financial technology providers to become fintechs offering banking solutions and software.
+In this post, I simply want to share the history and timeline of NCR’s customer-centric business transformation.
+This story is being used as a roadmap by the entire ATM sector and the rest of the financial technology providers to become fintechs offering banking solutions and software.

 NCR Corporation profile